-Visit 4 represents the commencement of the hybrid closed-loop phase.
-For subjects in Group 1, this visit will be conducted at the hotel/rental house.
-For subjects in Group 2 this visit will be conducted at the clinical study site.
-All scheduled assessments will be performed according to Table 2: Schedule of Assessments.
+Visit 4 represents the commencement of Phase 2 (hybrid closed-loop phase) for subjects that did not participate in the prepivotal study and will be conducted in person at the clinical site on Study Day 1.
+All scheduled assessments will be performed according to Table 2: Schedule of Assessments for Phase 1 and Phase 2.
 This visit will include:

-- Pregnancy test for women of childbearing potential - Review of concomitant medications - Average total daily insulin (approximately over the past 7 days) - Average total daily basal insulin (approximately over the past 7 days) - Average total daily bolus insulin (approximately over the past 7 days)
+- Pregnancy test for women of childbearing potential - Review of concomitant medications - Average total daily insulin (approximately over the past 7 days) - Average total daily basal insulin (approximately over the past 7 days) - Average total daily bolus insulin (approximately over the past 7 days) - Pump settings/MDI dosing - Assessment of AEs - Initiation of Horizon Data Portal monitoring - Omnipod HorizonTM System device training conducted by trained clinical site staff - Subjects will be trained on operating Omnipod HorizonTM in both Manual and Automated Modes. - This will include first time device set-up with entry of basal profile, bolus calculator settings with insulin:carbohydrate ratio, target glucose and correction factor. - The Pod will be filled with the subject's own U-100 rapid-acting insulin and placed on body.
+Subjects will also be trained on use of Dexcom G6 CGM, regardless of previous experience, setting up low (recommended to be 70 mg/dL or higher) and high glucose alerts (recommended to be 300 mg/dL or lower) and entering transmitter serial number into the Horizon App.

-- Pump settings/MDI dosing - Assessment of AEs - Remote monitoring initiation - Omnipod HorizonTM System device training conducted by trained clinical site staff - Subjects will be trained on operating Omnipod HorizonTM in both Manual and Automated Modes. - This will include first time device set-up with entry of basal profile, bolus calculator settings with insulin:carbohydrate ratio, target glucose and correction factor. - The Pod will be filled with the subject's own U-100 rapid-acting insulin and placed on body.
-Subjects will also be trained on use of Dexcom G6 CGM, regardless of previous experience, setting up low (recommended to be 70 mg/dL or higher) and high glucose alerts (recommended to be 300 mg/dL or lower) and entering transmitter serial number into the Horizon App. - In addition, Omnipod HorizonTM has a novel bolus calculator feature that incorporates both the CGM value and trend into the suggested bolus amount.
-In general, if the CGM values are trending up or down, the calculator will add or subtract insulin from the suggested bolus amount to help keep BGs within target range. - Dispense Omnipod HorizonTM System - Complaints/device deficiencies for CGM, BG and ketone meter - Device uploads for CGM, BG and ketone meter - Data review by clinician - Removal of the subject's personal insulin pump (if applicable) - Prior to commencing hybrid closed-loop, the subject's personal insulin pump will be removed, if applicable.
-Investigators may use the Insulet-provided Patient Therapy Order Form (PTOF) as a guide to transition subjects from MDI to pump therapy (Appendix).
+- Subjects may choose their desired target BG ranging between 110-150 mg/dL in increments of 10mg/dL, although the default and recommended setpoint is 120 mg/dL. - In addition, Omnipod HorizonTM has a novel bolus calculator feature that incorporates both the CGM value and trend into the suggested bolus amount.
+In general, if the CGM values are trending up or down, the calculator will add or subtract insulin from the suggested bolus amount to help keep BGs within target range. - Dispense Omnipod HorizonTM System - Complaints/device deficiencies for CGM, BG and ketone meter - Device uploads for CGM, BG and ketone meter - Data review by clinician - Removal of the subject's personal insulin pump (if applicable) - Investigators may use the Insulet-provided Patient Therapy Order Form (PTOF) as a guide to transition subjects from MDI to pump therapy (Appendix A)